aoijs/website/src/content/docs/guides/application/commands.md

 Lastly, if it didn't error the first time but second time it did, then it means that you have successfully deleted the slash command.
 Restart your Discord if it still appears for you in this case.

-# Responding to the commands
+# Responding to slash commands
 We may use `$interactionReply` to respond to the slash command with the same name we used from `$createApplicationCommand` which is `ping` as it's the slash command name we have chose!

 Let's create an aoi.js interaction command for slash: